fjames86/ftw/README.md

 Ctrl+F brings up a Find dialog to search for a given symbol.
 Ctrl+Q quits.

 ## 4.3 Dragdrop
-This shows how to support drag and drop functionality by handling the WM_DROPFILES message.
+This shows how to support drag and drop functionality by handling the `WM_DROPFILES` message.

 ## 4.4 Pong
 This is a small and not very well written example of how you might go about writing games.
 It's just a silly little pong game but shows the basic idea.

 ## 4.5 Icon
-Shows how to add icons and other graphics
+Shows how to add icons and other graphics.

 ## 4.6 Minesweeper
 Simple minesweeper game.